wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.10

 <p class=fip id=p10>
-10.&emsp;Peace is a natural heritage of spirit.
+10. Peace is a natural heritage of spirit.
 <sup>2</sup>Everyone is free to refuse to accept his inheritance, but he is not free to establish what his inheritance is.
 <sup>3</sup>The problem everyone must decide is the fundamental question of authorship.
 <sup>4</sup>All fear comes ultimately, and sometimes by way of very devious routes, from the denial of Authorship.